 The Syria Banksy project is an ongoing campaign fraught with danger from continuous airstrikes.
 However, the Syrian youth are eager and determined to show that there are normal and modern civilians in Idlib.
 The goal is to shake up the international community away from the violent and apathetic portray of Syria to instead showcase commonalities with the rest of the world through art and humor.

-This is part one of a three part video series focused on the Kesh Malek campaign.
+This is part one of a two part video series focused on the Kesh Malek campaign.

 Within this project, local volunteers planned and organized graffiti murals, based off of London artist and social commentator Banksy, reflecting on current events while tying in the Syrian conflict.